aadi123/aadi123.github.io/content/posts/reclaiming-control-from-social-media.md

 Contrary to what most productivity Youtubers and self-help gurus suggest, you actually don’t need to go full monk-mode.
 But if you feel like social media is starting to become too distracting and pulling the focus away from your reality, try this stack.
 This stack ensures **intentionality** and **awareness** when attempting to access social media without resorting to outright deletion.

 _If this post helped you or you want to implement something similar, feel free to reach out or share it.
+Feel free to also [donate](https://grapheneos.org/donate) to the project (I already have), as it helps the developers of this project out.
 This kind of digital intentionality is how we future-proof our minds and build a more technologically mindful and conscious future._